cs-soc-tudublin/docs/docs/how-to/ssh.md

 The way SSH works is by essentially creating a terminal (Think Command Prompt) on the server that a terminal on your computer connects to.
 Cool, huh?

-Before we continue, please make sure you have followed the [Setting up Technically](./joining-committee.md)
+Before we continue, please make sure you have followed the [Setting up Technically Guide](./joining-committee.md).

 # Your First Connection
 With your generated SSH key (For this doc, let's say my SSH Private Key is `/home/bitflip/.ssh/cspp`), open a terminal, like Terminal for MacOS or PowerShell for Windows.